Unicode font: List of Unicode fonts

 OTF+TTO: OpenType font with TrueType outlines.

-OpenType fonts sometimes don't contain a one-by-one kernpair table but a kern-by-classes table where groups of similar characters are seen as one kern group.
+OpenType fonts sometimes do not contain a one-by-one kernpair table but a kern-by-classes table where groups of similar characters are seen as one kern group.
 For instance, V and W have nearly the same left and right geometry.
-So “0” doesn't mean that no kerning is supported.
+So “0” does not mean that no kerning is supported.

 Register after "reasonable" period (author's words).

 Includes more than 27,000 Hanzi glyphs from WenQuanYi Bitmap Song font.

 Han Nom A covers mainly CJK U Ideographs Ext A, and Han Nom B covers mostly Ext B.

 Sun-Ext A covers 102 blocks of different languages.
 Sun-ExtB covers mostly CJK Supplement, CJK U Ideographs Ext B, C, TaiXuan Jing.

 Zen Hei, Zen Hei Mono and Zen Hei Sharp co-exist in a single TTC file; also with embedded bitmaps.
 Latin/Hangul derived from UnDotum, Bopomofo derived from cwTeX, mono-spaced Latin from M+ M2 Light.
 Full CJK coverage.
 Included with Fedora Linux, Ubuntu Linux.